 Prices in some establishments may be slightly more expensive than at tavernas in “off the beaten path” Greek residential neighbourhoods.
 Yet, the food is very good quality.

 Psaras Fishermen’s Tavern

-The Psaras Fisherman’s Tavern is one of the oldest restaurants in Athens and is set inside an old neoclassical mansion.
-Although recently sold on to new owners, Psaras still retains a lot of its charm.
+Psaras Fisherman’s Tavern is one of the oldest restaurants in Athens.
+It is set inside an old neoclassical mansion.

 Psaras translates to “seafood” and the menu places a heavy focus on dishes prepared using fresh catches from the nearby Aegean sea.
-In recent years, the new owners have expanded upon the original menu to offer vegetarian and meat dishes that cater to a wider array of palates.
+In recent years, the new owners have expanded upon the original menu.
+Now they also offer vegetarian and meat dishes that cater to a wider array of palates.

 Accommodation Options In and Around Plaka

 Plaka is a lovely place to base yourself during your time in Athens.
 Proximity to the local sites is one major factor.